DME Academy vs Florida Coastal Prep — Which Is Better?

 This is where the two programs diverge most sharply — and it matters more than most families initially realize.

-DME Academy has a well-regarded coaching staff built around experienced prep and collegiate coaches.
-They have developed legitimate NBA talent over the years, and their on-court instruction is respected in the prep basketball world.
-That track record is real and deserves credit.
+DME Academy has a coaching staff built around prep and collegiate coaches.
+They have produced college athletes over the years and operate a large program infrastructure.

 Florida Coastal Prep is built around Kenny Anderson, a 14-year NBA veteran who was the second overall pick in the 1991 NBA Draft, an NBA All-Star, and one of the most decorated point guards of his generation.
 Anderson played alongside and against the best players in the world for over a decade.
 He has been coaching at the prep and college level for years, and his recruiting relationships inside college basketball — from assistants to head coaches — are the kind that only come from a career at the highest level.